stuerp/foo_uie_playlist_tree/docs/README.md

 You can drag items from any playlist or from the media library.

-When you drop one or more tracks on a playlist item the tracks get added to the playlist.
+When you drop one or more tracks on a playlist item the tracks get added to the playlist unless the playlist has been [locked for modification](#add-items).

 Drop one or more tracks on a folder item or anywhere on the panel and a new playlist gets created with the dragged tracks.

 ### From other applications

-You can drag items from Windows Explorer or other applications that process files on the tree.
+You can drag items from Windows Explorer or other applications that process foobar2000 supported files on the tree.

 ---